 The grant date for all stock options is the date the Committee approves the grant.
-The Committee does not make equity grants in anticipation of the release of material nonpublic information and does not time the release of such information based on equity award grant dates.
+The Committee does not make equity grants in anticipation of the release of material non-public information and does not time the release of such information based on equity award grant dates.
 The Committee has never approved a backdated stock option grant.

 The exercise price for all option grants, as provided by the 2016 Plan, is the closing price on the date of grant.
-Such Plan also prohibits repricing of stock option awards.
+The 2016 Plan also prohibits repricing of stock option awards.

-The options granted by the Committee are typically set to vest at a rate of 25% per year over the first four years of a ten-year option term.
+The majority of options granted by the Committee vest at a rate of 25% per year over the first four years of the ten-year option term.
 Prior to the exercise of an option, the holder has no rights as a stockholder with respect to the shares subject to the option.